ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 -   Deliberate disregard for the MoJ [IT Security Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/ict-security-policy/) leading to minor breach in security or the potential of data loss;

--   Inappropriate use of MoJ IT assets as defined in [IT Security - Acceptable Use Policy](it-acceptable-use-policy.md);
+-   Inappropriate use of MoJ IT assets as defined in [Acceptable Use Policy](acceptable-use-policy.md);

 -   Loss of data or IT asset \(where the data or asset does not contain any personal data and is not protectively marked\);